HANDS-ON SCIENCE PROGRAM AT INDIAN HILLS ELEMENTARY IN SLC

 2. STEAM Fair Judge:

-Click on Volunteer with STEAM Fair, under MORE, on the header above and follow the link to sign up.
-You will receive information from the Hands-On Science Teacher in January.
-Additionally, you can e-mail your name and your interest in being a STEAM Fair Judge to the Hands-On Science Teacher at indianhillsscience@gmail.com
+Click on Volunteer with STEAM Fair, under MORE, on the header above and follow the directions to sign up.

 All Hands-On Science schedules and e-mails are managed through Signup.com.
 Please be sure that you have a (free) signup.com account and that you allow Signup.com to send you e-mails.